 Source: DIY For Knuckle Heads

 Instead of being on one side of the fence or the other… No need to choose sides.
-Why don’t we make a trellis out of the fence and watch beautiful things bloom!
+Why don’t we make a trellis out of the fence and watch beautiful things bloom?
 I absolutely love this creatively unique idea!
 If you already have a fence in place, this project automatically becomes cheap, versatile, and extremely easy to assemble.
-With string lines, and wire mesh and brackets, you can design your own trellis within the exterior of the fence easily, and practically!
+With string lines, wire mesh, and brackets, you can design your own trellis within the exterior of the fence easily!
 The before and after picture is gorgeous, and there are plants or veggies that could grow nicely on it.
-This is so awesome you might find it OFENCE-IVE!

 Simple Wood & Wire Trellis